qgis/QGIS-Enhancement-Proposals/qep-406-dataviewer-modeldesigner .md

 The data viewer will be updated on each new run of the model, so users will be able to monitor the change in their model at a certain branch. (`QgsProcessingAlgorithmDialogBase::algorithmFinished` signal can be used to achieve this)

-> **_NOTE:_**  The data viewer will only be updated when relevant, i.e if the branch or the algorithm watched has not been deleted
+> **_NOTE:_**  The data viewer will only be updated if the branch or the algorithm watched has not been deleted, otherwise it will be left blank.

 ## Leverage existing capabilities of QGIS